kermitt2/delft/Readme.md

 ## Management of embeddings

-The first time DeLFT starts and accesses pre-trained embeddings, these embeddings are serialized and stored in a LMDB database, a very efficient embedded database using memory page (already used in the Machine Learning world by Caffe and Torch for managing large training data).
+The first time DeLFT starts and accesses pre-trained embeddings, these embeddings are serialised and stored in a LMDB database, a very efficient embedded database using memory page (already used in the Machine Learning world by Caffe and Torch for managing large training data).
 The next time these embeddings will be accessed, they will be immediately available.

-Our approach solves the bottleneck problem pointed for instance [here](https://spenai.org/bravepineapple/faster_em/) in a much better way than quantizing+compression or pruning.
+Our approach solves the bottleneck problem pointed for instance [here](https://spenai.org/bravepineapple/faster_em/) in a much better way than quantising+compression or pruning.
 After being compiled and stored at the first access, any volume of embeddings vectors can be used immediately without any loading, with a negligible usage of memory, without any accuracy loss and with a negligible impact on runtime when using SSD.

 For instance, in a traditional approach `glove-840B` takes around 2 minutes to load and 4GB in memory.
 Managed with LMDB, after a first load time of around 4 minutes, `glove-840B` can be accessed immediately and takes only a couple MB in memory, for an impact on runtime negligible (around 1% slower) for any further command line calls.